 The Silver Lab is quite unusual, but Labrador retrievers are very popular dogs.
 In fact, they’re not only the most popular breed in the United States (according to the American Kennel Club), a large percentage of the mixed-breed dogs running around the world have Labrador retrievers in their family trees.

-For the most part, there isn’t much mystery surrounding the breed.
-They’re incredibly friendly, sweet and affectionate, and they’re also one of the smartest breeds around.
+A Silver Lab is incredibly friendly, sweet and affectionate, and they’re also one of the smartest large dog breeds around.
 They make phenomenal pets for most families, and they’re even available in three different colors: black, yellow and chocolate.

 However, from time to time, you’ll also see “silver” Labs offered for sale.
-And, in contrast to their normally colored counterparts, silver Labs are cloaked in several layers of mystery.
+And, in contrast to their normally colored counterparts, silver coat Labs are cloaked in several layers of mystery.

 Height: 21 to 24 inches